There is no defense when your digital fingerprint is used as AI training data.

 In this three hour marathon, Dan Carlin unfolds the intricate build up to the first World War.

-In it, he makes the observation that WWI was the moment that homo sapiens crossed a threshold: When our weapons were able to kill us at scale.
+In it, he makes the observation that WWI was the moment that homo sapiens crossed a threshold: When our weapons became better at killing us at scale than we were.

 From there the scale went exponential.